Don't Say Good Luck

-Don't Say Good Luck is an upcoming American teen musical comedy drama romance film directed and co-produced by Julia Hart and co-produced by Adam Sandler, Jordan Horowitz and Brian Kavanaugh-Jones.
-The film stars Sunny Sandler, Melanie Lynskey, Max Greenfield, Stephanie Beatriz, Bebe Neuwirth, Steve Buscemi, and Jack Champion.
-It will be produced by Happy Madison Productions and distributed by Netflix.
+Don't Say Good Luck is a 2026 American musical teen drama film directed and co-produced by Julia Hart, co-produced by Adam Sandler, Jackie Sandler, Jordan Horowitz and Brian Kavanaugh-Jones, and starring Sunny Sandler, Melanie Lynskey, Max Greenfield, Jack Champion, Stephanie Beatriz, Bebe Neuwirth, and Steve Buscemi.
+The film was produced by Happy Madison Productions and distributed by Netflix where it tells the story of a 16-year old girl who auditions for the high school musical of Waitress and copes with her mother's returning cancer.
+The film has received overall positive reviews from critics.